 Dr Irwin Merkatz: Director

-Irwin R. Merkatz, MD, The Chella & Moise Safra Professor and University Chair at the Albert Einstein College of Medicine and Montefiore Medical Center is Director of the Department's Global Women's Health Program.
+Irwin R. Merkatz, MD is Director of the Department's Women's Global Health Program.
 He established this program in 2007 when he was honored for his life-long service to the health care of women at a celebration held at the United Nations.
 Since that time, Dr. Merkatz supported initiatives designed to benefit the women of the Republic of Benin, Ethiopia, and Rwanda.

 Lisa Nathan: Deputy Director